Updated 26 JAN 2023

 When MoD Operational Air Traffic required to operate within the Area of Common Interest (ACI) parts of the Ekofisk and Balder CTAs, the OAT will normally require to be controlled by a MoD Operational Control Unit during the operation.
 A requirement for such OAT operations within the ACI, is to stay outside of the lateral limits of HTZ within the ACI, REF 18.104.22.168.

-The following procedure is to define co-ordination procedures to be applied between Ministry of Defence and Avinor/Norway ACC in respect of Operational Air Traffic carrying out operations within Area of Common Interest when prior co-ordination of the OAT operations is not applicable.
+The following procedure is to define co-ordination procedures to be applied between Ministry of Defence and Avinor/Polaris ACC in respect of Operational Air Traffic carrying out operations within Area of Common Interest when prior co-ordination of the OAT operations is not applicable.
 The procedures will establish safe operations for both civil offshore helicopters and OAT operating simultaneously within the Area of Common Interest.

 22.214.171.124 Procedures for OAT coordination

-When OAT operations within the ACI is required, the appropriate MoD Operational Control Unit (OCU) or the OAT planning to enter the ACI, shall contact the appropriate sector at Norway ACC SG West, on the appropriate frequency or telephone line, prior to entering the ACI.
+When OAT operations within the ACI is required, the appropriate MoD Operational Control Unit (OCU) or the OAT planning to enter the ACI, shall contact the appropriate sector at Polaris ACC SG West, on the appropriate frequency or telephone line, prior to entering the ACI.

 The following information shall be provided: